ianmorgan/graph-store/README.md

 and traditional REST.
 More advanced applications can use [CQRS](https://www.martinfowler.com/bliki/CQRS.html) principle to build custom data integrations and views by simply reducing the underlying event stream.

 * data is stored using an event sourcing model in an 'event-store'.
 * a [GraphQL](https://graphql.org/) API is provided for querying
 * Schema information can be attached to drive GraphQL API and to provide some level of validation when saving data.
+* external "read-only" resources can be attached to GraphQL queries
 * like most document style stores, the ability to store both complete documents and partial updates is supported.
 * by keeping to simple, generic events this is deliberately aimed at problem